Edvin-Jurgen-Ferizaj/Breast_Cancer_Transcriptomics/README.md

 <u>Objective</u>

-Breast cancer is a heterogeneous disease consisting of molecularly distinct subtypes with different biological characteristics.
+<u>jdfbhberf</u>Breast cancer is a heterogeneous disease consisting of molecularly distinct subtypes with different biological characteristics.

 This project investigates whether gene-expression profiles can distinguish breast cancer subtypes using publicly available transcriptomic data from the NCBI Gene Expression Omnibus (GEO).